OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-certificate.md

 1. Go back to "App registrations", then repeat step no. 2 to create another Azure AD application for the Microsoft Graph app.
     - **Name**: Name of your Teams App - if you are following the template for a default deployment, we recommend "Company Communicator App".
-    - **Supported account types**: Select "Accounts in any organizational directory".
+    - **Supported account types**: Select "Accounts in this organizational directory only(Default Directory only - Single tenant)".
     - Leave the "Redirect URI" field blank for now.